datanav/docs/git.rst

     Deleted branch myfeature (was 05e9557).
     $ git push origin develop

-Tip :The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
+Tip: The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

 **Release branches**